 Aware

-Emelie understands she has a problem and starts searching for the solution.
-Here you can check how easy your SaaS to find among other options, what first impression you make, and how accurately you aim at potential clients’ pains and goals.
+Emelie understands she has a problem and starts searching for a solution.
+Here, you can check how easy your SaaS is to find, among other options, what first impression you make, and how accurately you aim at potential clients’ pains and goals.
 In our example, Emelie learns about the SaaS tool at the conference.
 It’s not that she’s never heard of any SaaS before, but this particular presentation hooks her and motivates her to move to the next stage.

 Research

 At this stage, Emelie does research.
-It’s very important what reputation your tool has.
+It’s very important what reputation your tool has as it will definitely impact a person’s decision whether to sign up.
 Also, pay attention to how achievable and accessible information is on your official pages.
 How many questions can a user answer just by checking out your website?
-Emelie talks with her friends from the IT industry to be sure the tool is really great and check other options, just in case.
+Emelie talks with her friends from the IT industry to be sure the tool is really great and to check other options, just in case.

 Registration

-Emelie decides to sign up.
+Emelie, our SaaS customer, decides to sign up.
 What's essential for her at this stage?
 What about the registration process?
 Is it painfully long?
 Does it require too much information?
-Maybe you have to provide an opportunity to sign up via social media accounts?
-In our example, Emelie’s annoyed with filling in her payment information ‘cause many services stopped asking it at the very first steps of a user’s journey, and she doesn’t plan to pay with her own card.
+Maybe you have to provide an opportunity to sign up via social media accounts.
+In our example, Emelie’s annoyed with filling in her payment information ‘cause many services stopped asking for it at the very first steps of a user’s journey, and she doesn’t plan to pay with her own card.

 Trial period

 Emelie is excited about the trial period.
-She wants to understand whether the service eases her work, whether it’s handy, and fits her teammates as well.
+She wants to understand whether the service eases her work, whether it’s handy, and fits her teammates.
 Yet, the trial period is rather short.

 Billing